RAWWiberg/isoseq_explorations/README.md

 A slightly more recent PacBio (2019) "Procedures and Checklist" document ("Procedure & Checklist – Iso-SeqTM Express Template Preparation for Sequel ® and Sequel II Systems"; PN 101-763-800 Version 02 (October 2019)) lists the "NEBNext ® Single Cell/Low Input cDNA Synthesis & Amplification Module" by New England Biosystems, as part of the required materials.

-The NEB website and FAQ (available at: https://international.neb.com/products/e6421-nebnext-single-cell-low-input-cdna-synthesis-and-amplification-module#Product%20Information) for this kit lists the sequences included:
+The NEB website and FAQ (available [here](https://international.neb.com/products/e6421-nebnext-single-cell-low-input-cdna-synthesis-and-amplification-module#Product%20Information)) for this kit lists the sequences included:

 ### [SEE SCREEN CAPTURE 2] ##